sortlist/translatable_column/README.md

 TranslatableColumn give some facilities to select the right field in function of the locale.

+Unlike the name, this gem can be also used on PORO object.
+The only dependency is that the object have a getter method for all locales for all translatable attributes (`<attribute>_<locale>`).

 ## Installation

 Add this line to your application's Gemfile: